You are here

 • Help your body use the protein in food to build muscle and tissues

-Most people get enough vitamins and minerals to stay healthy by eating various foods each day, but kidney patients may need to limit these foods.
-If so, you may need to take special vitamins or minerals but only if a dietitian or healthcare provider tells you to.
-Some may be harmful to people with kidney disease.
+Most people get enough vitamins and minerals to stay healthy by eating a variety of foods each day.
+But kidney patients may need to limit some of these foods.
+If so, you may need to take special vitamin or mineral supplements, but only if a dietitian or healthcare provider tells you to.
+Some vitamins or mineral supplements may be harmful to people with kidney disease.
+You should check with your healthcare provider before taking any medications you can buy without a prescription.
+Some supplements may be harmful to people with kidney disease.
+Over the counter vitamin and mineral supplements may contain too much phosphorous and potassium.
+You should also avoid taking herbal supplements.

 Related content